 ERRORS AND CORRECTIONS.
 Grade cards are issued at the close of each quarter.
 Upon the receipt of a grade card, the student should carefully check it for correctness as to the courses recorded, credits, and grades.
 Any corrections needed must be taken care of within one week.
-No change will be made in the permanent record after two weeks from the issue of the grade card.
+No change in the permanent record will be made after two weeks following the issuance of the grade card.

 REPEAT COURSES.
 Students may repeat only courses in which grades lower than a C have been received.
-Courses in which an F has been received must be repeated in residence unless permission to do otherwise is granted by the Academic Standards Committee.
-In computing the grade-point average both the original grade and the grade received in the repeated courses are included.
+This repeat work must be taken in a regularly offered class; independent or directed study arrangements are not allowed for repeat course work.
+Repeat credits for which an F has been received must be completed in residence unless permission to do otherwise is granted by the Academic Standards Committee.
+Only the second grade will be included in the calculation of the grade-point average.

 SCHOLASTIC PROBATION.
 A student who fails to make satisfactory progress toward graduation will be placed on scholastic probation.
-A quarter of cumulative grade-point average below 2.00 (C) is considered unsatisfactory and will bring the student's record under review by the Academic Dean.
-Students whose cumulative grade-point average falls below C (2.00) are automatically placed on scholastic probation, and they remain so classified until the overall GPA is again 2.00 or better.
+A quarter of cumulative grade-point average below 2.00 (C) is considered unsatisfactory and will bring the student's record under review by the Vice President for Academic Affairs.
+Students whose cumulative gradepoint average falls below C (2.00) are automatically placed on scholastic probation, and they remain so classified until the overall GPA is again 2.00 or better.
+The study load for a student on scholastic probation is limited to 12 credits.